solarsailer/matthieuoger.com/_posts/2015-09-15-quantum-post-mortem.md

 [Quantum](http://www.funforge.fr/US/?portfolio=quantum) is one of the best boardgames I recently played.
 It was unavailable for a year but I finally got my hand on the re-edition.
 The post-mortem shows all the history behind the game and how some concepts were found and implemented.

 The game is really fast, complex and deep.
-There's a bit of chance in the roll of the dices, but I don't think that it matters that much in the end.
+There's a bit of chance in the game through the roll of the dices (_obviously_), but I don't think it matters that much in the end.
 Your decisions are way more important than your luck.